Archive-TLMT/arcmedia/arcmedia/draft.md

 file paths.
 Characters in a file paths that are not valid fragment characters used with {{RFC3986}} or {{RFC3987}} MUST be %-escaped appropriately.
+{::comment}i.e. absolute file URI paths ?{:/comment}

 Registrations MAY specify custom fragment identifiers starting with any other valid characters, e.g. "#2/file.txt" to address "file.txt" on the internal partition 2 of a disk image.
-Registrations for archive formats that contain multiple roots MAY choose a dedicated root to correspond to "/" paths (e.g. the first partition), or in its registration declare it does not support paths starting with "/" at all.
+Registrations for archive formats that contain multiple roots MAY choose a dedicated root to correspond to "/" paths (e.g. the first partition), or in its registration declare that it does not support paths starting with "/" at all.

 Client behaviour for adressing archive fragment paths is not specified.
 Typical behaviour might be to open a browser window of